During the course of the XVIIth century the nations of Europe gradually

 More or less the same happened in the other European nations and it led to a greater effectiveness and stability of the government action.

 The same process did not occur in the Ottoman Empire which remained organized on a territorial basis, with most provinces (sanjaks) run by governors (beys), the most important of whom were given the title of pacha (usually on military grounds).
-The most remote provinces of the Empire such as Tunisia, Algeria and Morocco were de facto ruled by local dynasties of beys.
+The most remote provinces of the Empire such as Tunisia and Algeria were de facto ruled by local dynasties of beys.

 The different effectiveness of the government structures between the Ottoman Empire and the other European nations led to a gap between their respective military strength.
 The Ottomans, after their 1683 failed attempt to seize Vienna, were repeatedly defeated in the late XVIIth century and again during the XVIIIth century by Austrian and Russian armies.
 The rivalry between these two countries is regarded as a key factor in allowing the Ottoman Empire to survive until 1918.